llingg/docs-opmanual_autolab/book/opmanual_autolab/50_autolab_operation_manual/51_autolab_HW_checks_script.md

 Fill in your name and press <kbd>ENTER</kbd>, the container should now close without errors.

 ### Step 12
-The freshly created suitability test report can be found under ```http://HOSTNAME.local:8082/config/YYYY-MM-DD_hardware-compliance.yaml```
+The freshly created suitability test report can be found under ```http://HOSTNAME.local:8082/config/YYYY-MM-DD_hardware-compliance.yaml```.
+Please download it.

 ### Step 13